-Further aiding plaintiff’s cases against Monsanto is the damning study released by the Agency of Toxic Substances and Disease Registry (ATSDR) in April 2019.
-The ATSDR is a department of the Centers for Disease Control and Prevention that announced plans to evaluate glyphosate’s health effects on human in February 2015 and publish its results in October of that same year.
+Further aiding the plaintiff’s cases against Monsanto is the damning study released by the Agency of Toxic Substances and Disease Registry (ATSDR) in April 2019.
+The ATSDR is a department of the Centers for Disease Control and Prevention that announced plans to evaluate glyphosate’s health effects on humans in February 2015 and publish its results in October of that same year.
 However, there is evidence that the EPA and Monsanto conspired to kill the study and its release.

 More than four years after the CDC announced it plans, it was only at the urging of Congress that the long-awaited study was released in April 2019.
 The study raised several alarming flags about both the chemical’s carcinogenesis and non-cancerous effects.